Privacy and Responsible Information Sharing Act 2024 and Record Keeping Obligations

 IPP 4.2 of the PRIS Act requires that IPP entities must take reasonable steps to destroy or permanently de-identify personal information when it is no longer needed for any purpose authorised under the IPPs, unless its retention is expressly required or authorised by or under another law.
 This includes solicited or unsolicited personal information (e.g. an email sent to the organisation by mistake).

-Most government organisations have record keeping obligations under the State Records Act 2000 (WA) (Act).
-State records may only be destroyed or permanently de-identified in accordance with an approved Retention and Disposal Authority (RDA) issued by the State Records Commission.
+Most State organisations have record keeping obligations under the State Records Act 2000 (WA).
+State records may only be destroyed or permanently de-identified in accordance with an approved retention and disposal authority approved by the State Records Commission.

-A government organisation is not required to destroy or permanently de-identify personal information if it is authorised or required to retain that information by the Act.
+A State organisation is not required to destroy or permanently de-identify personal information if it is authorised or required to retain that information by the State Records Act 2000.

-Refer to SRO Guideline: Records Retention, Disposal and Destruction
+Refer to Records Management Guideline - Records Retention, Disposal and Destruction

 My organisation only does standard disposal once a year.
 If we receive unsolicited personal information, should we continue to store it until the standard disposal is signed off?